WithLithum/MineJason/README.md

 Please report issues in the [issue tracker](https://codeberg.org/WithLithum/MineJason/issues).

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue to discuss what you would like to change first.

+Please make sure to update tests as appropriately, and don't forget to check the conventions of this project written in [the Contributing guide](CONTRIBUTING.md).

 ## Thanks

 - Thanks JetBrains for providing a licence of their tools for open source development.
 The ReSharper VS extension is used in the development of this library.